goschtl/zope/zope.generic/trunk/src/zope/generic/component/README.txt

 lookup-algorithmus similar to the method resolution order by class inherintance.

 Most of the time this behavior satisfies our requirements.
-Additionally this package offers a mechanism to declare a single key interface (IKeyInterface).
+Additionally this package offers a mechanism to declare a single key interface (IKeyface).
 This key interface can be used to lookup corresponding information providers more explicitly.